Identification

 - Half-life

-The terminal elimination half-life was 26 days Label.
+The terminal elimination half-life of ocrelizumab was 26 days.9

 - Clearance

-Constant clearance was estimated at 0.17 L/day, and initial time-dependent clearance at 0.05 L/day.
-Peripheral volume and inter-compartment clearance were estimated at 2.68 L and 0.29 L/day, respectively Label.
+The constant clearance of ocrelizumab was 0.17 L/day, while the initial time-dependent clearance was 0.05 L/day.
+Peripheral volume and inter-compartment clearance were 2.68 L and 0.29 L/day, respectively.9

 - Adverse Effects